canonical/redis-k8s-operator/README.md

     charmcraft build
     juju deploy ./redis.charm --resource redis-image=redis:6.0

+Once Redis starts up it will be running on its default port, 6379.
-To access Redis you run:
+To check it you run:

     juju status